About ACM Learning Center

 The ACM Learning Center is a major part of ACM’s commitment to the lifelong learning and professional development of computing practitioners.
 Explore online books, courses, videos, and tutorials from top content publishers; ACM-produced keynote-style talks and deep technical dives on bleeding-edge topics from leading researchers and practitioners; and a variety of special member offers and other resources.

-50,000 online e-books, video courses and conference archives from Safari and O’Reilly,
+50,000 online e-books, video courses and conference archives from O’Reilly,

 More than 1,800 courses, 4,800 e-books, and thousands of “bite-sized” videos from Skillsoft and Books 24x7